top of page

 Repair Costs for a Car That Jerks When Accelerating

 If your car is jerking when you accelerate, don't delay in seeking a professional diagnosis.
-Repair costs can vary significantly depending on the parts that need replacement:
+Transmission repair costs can be expensive and vary significantly depending on the parts that need replacement:

 • Spark Plug Replacement: $75 - $300